Moganesan/batsight-landing/README.md

 A Next.js application featuring a futuristic cybersecurity dashboard with real-time monitoring, threat detection visualization, and system management capabilities.

+Combination of k6, Datadog and more if I see some

 ## Getting Started

 ### Prerequisites